syslogic/cloudbuild-android/README.md

  - It then publishes a this container as `gcr.io/$PROJECT_ID/cloudbuild/android-builder` to the [Container Registry](https://console.cloud.google.com/gcr/images).

+ - This container has OpenJDK 8, Gradle wrapper 5.6.4 and Android command-line & platform tools installed (no AVD yet).

 # How to use it?

  - Import to [Cloud Source Repositories](https://cloud.google.com/source-repositories) and setup a build trigger there.